Canada’s universal health-care system

 Waiting period to get public health insurance

-Residents in some provinces must wait a certain period (up to three months) before receiving government health insurance (contact your provincial or territorial ministry of health to know how long you will need to wait).
+In some provinces you must wait, sometimes up to three months, before you can get government health insurance.
+Contact the ministry of health in your province or territory to know how long you’ll need to wait.
 Make sure you have private health insurance to cover your health-care needs during this waiting period.

 Getting a health card

-To get health care in Canada, you will need a health insurance card from the province or territory where you live.
+You need a health insurance card from the province or territory where you live to get health care in Canada.
 You must show this card each time you get medical services.
-Learn more about how to get a health card.

 - British Columbia